Partners

 PMEL Carbon Program

-A leader in the environmental sciences, the Joint Institute for the Study of the Atmosphere and Ocean (JISAO) is a Cooperative Institute between the National Oceanic and Atmospheric Administration and the University of Washington that fosters collaborative research.
-Many of the OCS personnel are JISAO researchers.
+A leader in the environmental sciences, the Cooperative Institute for Climate, Ocean, and Ecosystem Studies (CICOES) is a partnership between the University of Washington, Oregon State University, and University of Alaska Fairbanks that fosters collaborative, interdisciplinary research.
+Many of the OCS personnel are CICOES researchers.

 Engineering Development Division (EDD)